 Like many Asian languages, it is much harder to learn them through literature so social interaction and independent learning is the way to improve.
 If you want to learn properly while living or traveling in Cambodia, dedicate time to doing these three things.

-Hang out with Local Thais – As with any language, the formal language that you learn is very different from the colloquial tongue that locals will use.
+Hang out with the Locals – As with any language, the formal language that you learn is very different from the colloquial tongue that locals will use.
 Go out with friends and learn how to speak more naturally.
 Don’t forget to carry a small pocket vocabulary book for those odd unfamiliar words.